-There are many different social action opportunities at Temple Jeremiah!
+There are many different social justice opportunities at Temple Jeremiah!
 To get involved please contact the Social Justice Committee members directly:

-Feed the Homeless, where we pack hundreds of bag lunches to donate to those in need, takes place the first Sunday of each month during the school year.
-To learn more, visit our Feed the Homeless page or sign up to volunteer to make and deliver lunches downtown directly on our Sign-Up Genius page.
+Feed the Hungry, where we pack hundreds of bag lunches to donate to those in need, takes place the first Sunday of every month during the school year.
+To learn more, visit our Feed the Hungry page or sign up to volunteer to make and deliver lunches downtown directly on our Sign-Up Genius page.

 Eat and Be Well